Glossary of College Terms

 Accreditation: Colleges and schools must meet requirements in such things as academic programs, facilities, and teaching to be certified by accrediting agencies.
 Usually, colleges must be accredited for their students to receive financial aid.

 Accuplacer: An academic evaluation tool that assesses academic preparedness in math, English, and reading.
-This assessment is given in the Advising and Counseling Center.
+Starting July 7th, 2014 Accuplacer testing will be at the San Juan College Testing Center located in the Information Technology Center Room 7120D

 Articulation Agreement: A formal agreement between San Juan College and other New Mexico colleges and universities.
 This agreement allows course credit to be transferred between two schools.